swaroop2617/WearOn-Backend/README.md

-Backend API for E-commerce Application
+# Backend API for E-commerce Application

-This is the backend part of my e-commerce project.
-It is built using Node.js and handles product management, API routing, database connection, and image uploads.
+This is the backend part of my e-commerce project built using Node.js and Express.
+It handles server-side logic, database operations, and API endpoints for managing products.

-About the Project
+## About the Project

-This backend provides REST APIs for managing products and handling server-side logic.
-It connects to a MongoDB database and supports features like adding products, fetching product data, and uploading images.
+This backend provides REST APIs to manage products and connect with a MongoDB database.
+It includes features like adding products, fetching product details, and handling image uploads.

-Tech Stack
+## Tech Stack

-Node.js
+- Node.js
-Express.js
+- Express.js
-MongoDB
+- MongoDB
-Mongoose
+- Mongoose
-Multer
+- Multer

-Project Structure
+## Project Structure

-api/ – contains API-related setup config/ – database configuration controllers/ – handles request logic middleware/ – custom middleware functions models/ – database schemas routes/ – API routes server.js – main server file
+- api/ - API related setup
+- config/ - Database configuration
+- controllers/ - Business logic
+- middleware/ - Custom middleware
+- models/ - Database schemas
+- routes/ - API routes
+- server.js - Entry point of the application

-Features
+## Features

-Add new products
+- Add new products
-Fetch all products
+- Get all products
-Image upload handling using multer
+- Image upload support using multer
+- Structured backend architecture
-Basic backend structure for scalable applications MongoDB integration
+- MongoDB database integration

-Installation
+## Installation

 Clone the repository

-git clone <your-repo-link>
+git clone <your-repository-link>

-Navigate to the project folder
+Go to the project folder

 cd backend